MicrosoftDocs/azure-ai-docs/articles/search/search-pagination-page-layout.md

     }
 ```

-Because the criteria now has both terms, only one match is found in the search index.
+Because the criteria now have both terms, only one match is found in the search index.
 The response to the above query looks like this:

 ```json
 {